Doctors conducting surgery

 Diagnosis of Spinal Cord Astrocytoma

 A surgical procedure called a biopsy enables the surgeon to take a tiny sample of the damaged tissue while the patient is asleep in the operating room.
 A neuropathologist will examine the tissue obtained during the biopsy under a microscope in the laboratory.
 An examination of the tumor will disclose if it is benign or malignant.
-The tumor’s grade and cell of origin will also be determined by the biopsy.
+The tumor’s grade and cell of origin will also become determined by the biopsy.
 The prognosis and treatment strategies are determined by each of these variables.

 Treatment of Spinal Cord Astrocytoma